gilcrest/diygoapi/README.md

 #### Generate a new encryption key

-Either option below for setting the environment requires a 256-bit ciphertext string, which can be parsed to a 32 byte encryption key.
+Either option for setting the environment requires a 256-bit ciphertext string, which can be parsed to a 32 byte encryption key.
 Generate the ciphertext with the `NewKey` mage program:

 ```shell
 $ mage -v newkey